 - Remain as cordial as possible with the other parent: Though it can be challenging to be friendly, always avoid getting into arguments or heated debates with the other parent.
 Try to maintain good communication and do not alienate the other parent if your child is currently living with you.

 - Keep up a clean and professional appearance: By taking time to make yourself look professional, it shows the court that you are responsible and truly care about the impression you make.
 While appearance alone won’t win a custody battle, it does help make a strong impression.

-At The Law Offices of O’Toole & Gunteski, LLC, we believe in advocating fairly for the rights of mothers and fathers.
+At The Law Office of Darren C. O'Toole, LLC, we believe in advocating fairly for the rights of mothers and fathers.
 If you are facing a heated child custody battle, don't take any risks!
 Be the first to initiate legal action by calling our Monmouth County divorce lawyers!